bethanyalicehall/routes-of-europe-MS1/testing.md

 ![Screenshot of Lighthouse testing for get in touch page](readme-img/2touch.png)

-## Accessability testing
+## Accessibility testing
 I utilised [Wave](https://wave.webaim.org/) which is a web accessibility evaluation tool.

 - One error was detected, that an empty button was present.
-This was the collapsable hamburger navbar button, which was adapted from Bootstrap documentation.
+This was the collapsible hamburger navbar button, which was adapted from Bootstrap documentation.
 It works well so I decided to leave it as it is, however will consider that in future projects.
 - The contrast ratio was good throughout and passed the tests for normal and large text, apart from the testimonial cards, so I made the background colour darker to increase readability, it then passed the tests.
 - The social media links within the footer did not all have titles, this error was corrected.

 ## Responsiveness
-- I utilised Chrome Developer tools to test responsiveness on different devices, the following devices were succesfully tested through this.
+- I utilised Chrome Developer tools to test responsiveness on different devices, the following devices were sucesfully tested through this.
     - iPhone SE
     - iPhone XR
     - iPhone 6/7/8